-90 This also captures private banking.
+&lt;sup>101 This also captures private banking.

-This includes inter alia: consumer credit; mortgage credit; factoring, with or without recourse; and finance of commercial transactions (including forfeiting).
+&lt;sup>102 This includes inter alia: consumer credit; mortgage credit; factoring, with or without recourse; and finance of commercial transactions (including forfeiting).

-This does not extend to financial leasing arrangements in relation to consumer products.
+&lt;sup>103 This does not extend to financial leasing arrangements in relation to consumer products.

-It does not apply to any natural or legal person that provides financial institutions solely with message or other support systems for transmitting funds.
+&lt;sup>104 It does not apply to any natural or legal person that provides financial institutions solely with message or other support systems for transmitting funds.
 See the Interpretive Note to Recommendation 16.

-Definitions Terms 12.
-Underwriting and placement of life insurance and other investment related insurance94.
+Terms Definitions 9.
+Individual and collective portfolio management.
+10. Safekeeping and administration of cash or liquid securities on behalf of other persons.
+11. Otherwise investing, administering or managing funds or money on behalf of other persons.
+12. Underwriting and placement of life insurance and other investment related insurance.
 13. Money and currency changing.
-Foreign counterparts refers to foreign competent authorities that exercise similar Foreign responsibilities and functions in relation to the cooperation which is sought, even counterparts where such foreign competent authorities have a different nature or status (e.g. depending on the country, AML/CFT supervision of certain financial sectors may be performed by a supervisor that also has prudential supervisory responsibilities or by a supervisory unit of the FIU).
-In the context of confiscation and provisional measures (e.g., Recommendations Freeze 4, 32 and 38), the term freeze means to prohibit the transfer, conversion, disposition or movement of any property on the basis of, and for the duration of the validity of, an action initiated by a competent authority or a court under a freezing mechanism, or until a forfeiture or confiscation determination is made by a competent authority or a court.
+Foreign counterparts Foreign counterparts refers to foreign competent authorities that exercise similar responsibilities and functions in relation to the cooperation which is sought, even where such foreign competent authorities have a different nature or status (e.g. depending on the country, AML/CFT supervision of certain financial sectors may be performed by a supervisor that also has prudential supervisory responsibilities or by a supervisory unit of the FIU).
+Freeze In the context of confiscation and provisional measures (e.g., Recommendations 4, 32 and 38), the term freeze means to prohibit the transfer, conversion, disposition or movement of any property on the basis of, and for the duration of the validity of, an action initiated by a competent authority or a court under a freezing mechanism, or until a forfeiture or confiscation determination is made by a competent authority or a court.
 For the purposes of Recommendations 6 and 7 on the implementation of targeted financial sanctions, the term freeze means to prohibit the transfer, conversion, disposition or movement of any funds or other assets that are owned or controlled by designated persons or entities on the basis of, and for the duration of the validity of, an action initiated by the United Nations Security Council or in accordance with applicable Security Council resolutions by a competent authority or a court.
 As part of the implementation of a freeze, countries may decide to take control of the property, equipment, instrumentalities, or funds or other assets as a means to protect against asset flight.
-In all cases, the frozen property remains the property of the natural or legal person(s) that held an interest in them at the time of the freezing and may continue to be administered by third parties, or through other arrangements established by such natural or legal person(s) prior to the initiation of an action under a freezing mechanism, or in accordance with other national provisions...
-Fundamental This refers to the basic legal principles upon which national legal systems are principles of based and which provide a framework within which national laws are made and powers are exercised.
-These fundamental principles are normally contained or domestic law expressed within a national Constitution or similar document, or through decisions of the highest level of court having the power to make binding interpretations or determinations of national law.
-Although it will vary from country to country, some examples of such fundamental principles include rights of due process, the presumption of innocence, and a person's right to effective protection by the courts.
+In all cases, the frozen property remains the property of the natural or legal person(s) that held an interest in them at the time of the freezing and may continue to be administered by third parties, or through other arrangements established by such natural or legal person(s) prior to the initiation of an action under a freezing mechanism, or in accordance with other national provisions.
+Fundamental principles of domestic law This refers to the basic legal principles upon which national legal systems are based and which provide a framework within which national laws are made and powers are exercised.
+These fundamental principles are normally contained or

-This applies both to insurance undertakings and to insurance intermediaries (agents and brokers).
+&lt;sup>105 This applies both to insurance undertakings and to insurance intermediaries (agents and brokers).